freedomlayer/freedomlayer_gut/content/offset/about_offset.md

 - Networking: How friends in the network communicate?
 How to do this in a decentralized and secure way?

-- Implementation details: about implementing Offst with Rust and the Futures asynchronous primitives.
+- Implementation details: about implementing Offset with Rust and the Futures asynchronous primitives.

-## Current plan for the Offst
+## Current plan for the Offset

 I believe that much of the core functionality has already been written.
 This
 includes: